 NOTE 2: In this clause, the term 'handover failure' has been used to refer to 'reconfiguration with sync failure'.

+NOTE 3: When both complementary CHO only configuration and CHO with candidate SCG configuration are configured (for the same CHO candidate cell) to UE, UE shall prioritize reporting the CHO with candidate SCG related info in RLF report.

 NEXT CHANGE